illusion0001/orbisunjailed/remote-package-installer.md

 ### Installing and setting up Remote Package Installer

   * Remote Package Installer can be downloaded and installed via [Homebrew Store](hb-store.md).
-  * After installing, open it and **keep it open, do not minimize it or go to your homescreen**.
+  * After installing, open it and **keep it open**.
 The app will just show the splash screen.
   * Download and install/unpack:
     * [PS4 PKG Sender](/backupfiles/Ps4_Pkg_Sender_V1.07.zip)
     * <a href="https://www.microsoft.com/en-nz/download/details.aspx?id=48130"> .NET Framework 4.6 </a>